How Teens Are Shaping Curriculum Design: In Tandem + Prohuman

 Why this work matters

-When you build alongside the people you’re designing for, you get clearer signals, fewer missteps, and more confidence in the decisions you’re making.
+Individual character strengths like gratitude, curiosity, grit, and compassion form the internal foundation for social harmony.
+The Prohuman K-12 Curriculum is purpose-built to foster these strengths, and by building alongside the people you’re designing for, you get clearer signals, fewer missteps, and more confidence in the decisions you’re making.
 That’s the point of In Tandem: helping teams reduce risk, build trust, and keep their work aligned with the voices that matter most.

 Learn More

-💜 Join Us
+💜 Join the Prohuman Foundation